yenugah80/MyFoodMatrix/README.md

 ├── .github/                 # GitHub Actions workflows
 ├── README.md                # Project overview
 ├── CONTRIBUTING.md          # Contribution guidelines
-├── LICENSE                  # License file
+├── LICENSE                  # MIT License
 ├── .gitignore               # Ignored files

-Contributing
+🤝 Contributing
-Contributions are welcome!
-Please read CONTRIBUTING.md for guidelines on:
+We welcome contributions!
+Please read CONTRIBUTING.md for details on:

 Submitting PRD updates or feature proposals.
 Writing code and tests.
-Reporting issues or bugs.
+Reporting issues via GitHub Issues.

-Use GitHub Issues to track feedback or suggestions, and tag them with prd, frontend, or backend.
-License
+📜 License
 This project is licensed under the MIT License.
-Contact
+📬 Contact
-For questions or support, contact the product manager at [your-email@example.com] or open an issue on GitHub.
+For questions, contact the product manager at [your-email@example.com] or open an issue on GitHub.

+Built with ❤️ by the MyFoodMatrix team.